 World Vision child sponsorship looks at all the things that prevent children from surviving and thriving in their community, and then works with that community to bring all the pieces of the puzzle together to build a better life for all children.
 For sponsors, it’s a personal way to show God’s love to a child in need in a life-changing way.

 Progress in Sierra Leone

 Thanks to the generous support of donors, we’re making great progress toward the well-being of children and their families.

 Boys and girls are safe and valued, well cared for by their families, and participating in their communities as agents of transformation.

 - To empower children to become agents of change in their communities, we supported kids' clubs where students were trained on child protection and learned to advocate for their rights with local leaders.

 - We offered workshops for community leaders on child protection so they can better monitor issues that are impacting children's lives and well-being, such as abuse and neglect.

 Children and families are well nourished, protected from infection and disease, and have access to essential health services.

-- To improve the health of boys and girls in Sierra Leone, World Vision sent healthcare workers to teach mothers about childhood nutrition and disease prevention.
+- To improve the health of boys and girls in Sierra Leone, we sent healthcare workers to teach mothers about childhood nutrition and disease prevention.
 We also provided insecticide-treated mosquito nets and medicine to help the community combat malaria for kids and adults.